IllegalIdentifierName

 }

-To configure the check to include "open" and "transitive" in the set of illegal identifiers:
+To configure the check to include some of JLS Keywords in the set of illegal identifiers (See Java Language Specification for the full list of JLS keywords):

 Configuration: